novotimo/tlsproxy/README.md

 ### Caveats

-`libcyaml` doesn't use CMake so we assume it's installed under the `/usr/local` prefix.
+`libcyaml` doesn't use CMake so our `CMakeLists.txt` assumes it's installed under the `/usr/local` prefix.
 If it isn't, to build this you'll have to point the `IMPORTED_LOCATION` and `INTERFACE_INCLUDE_DIRECTORIES` of the `cyaml` library in `CMakeLists.txt` to your installed libs and includes.

 ## Usage